Comments:

 Rebecca's daughter Sarah Pachter Pearl, in the row in front of her

-thirty-three year old woman - her face looking at me with the same
+this thirty-three year old woman - her face looking at me with the

 I never thought about researching my family's history.
 What began as a

-my summer break, is taking me all over the globe.
-Of all the places I
+during my summer break, is taking me all over the globe.
+Of all the

-have traveled in my fifty-three years, nothing compares to the journey
+places I have traveled in my fifty-three years, nothing compares to

 Again, thanks for the info and for your wonderful website.